 After the war Walter Farley resumed the adventures of Alec and the Black with THE BLACK STALLION® RETURNS.
 This was followed by SON OF THE BLACK STALLION®.
 Then Mr. Farley tried his hand at a story about a new boy, Steve Duncan, and a new horse, Flame, in THE ISLAND STALLION.
 Mr. Farley’s readers were just as delighted with this book as his others.

 Mr. Farley went on to write many more stories about the two stallions, and about other horses as well.
 Children of all ages have found Farley titles to enjoy, since many of the later stories were written for Mr. Farley’s own children when they were too young to read his Stallion novels.
 And older readers and adults have been gripped by his fictionalized biography of America’s greatest Thoroughbred, Man O’War.
 Walter Farley’s titles reached a grand total of 34.
 The 21 Black Stallion and Island Stallion stories are still in print and selling steadily.
 His readers respond with passion, writing him thousands of letters and emails every year.
 In May 1949, the first Black Stallion Club was founded, in Kentucky.
 Mr. Farley designed a membership button for it; the button was in constant demand among his readers for years.
-The Black Stallion® books were so popular in the late 1940s and ’50s that they York Times annual list of best-selling children’s books.
+The Black Stallion® books were so popular in the late 1940s and ’50s that they topped the New York Times annual list of best-selling children’s books.
 Three nationwide Black Stallion contests were held.
 Walter Farley’s books have been published abroad in more than 20 countries, including Austria, Czechoslovakia, Denmark, England, Israel, Finland, France, Germany, Holland, Iceland, India, Indonesia, Italy, Japan, Malaya, Norway, Russia, Saudi Arabia, Sweden, and Switzerland, as well as in the United States and Canada.

 All his life Walter Farley remained a keen spectator of the racing scene, and he enjoyed nothing more than hobnobbing with horse trainers and other professional horsemen.
 It is thanks to these people that his books are so full of authentic details of raising and training horses.
 When not busy working or traveling, Mr. Farley liked to ride dressage and high school Lippizaner horses.
 He also sailed and sometimes raced his 35-foot auxiliary sloop “Circe.”